Leo Szilard (1898-1964) was a Hungarian-American physicist and inventor.

 Szilard helped build Chicago Pile-1, the first neutronic reactor to achieve a self-sustaining nuclear chain reaction.
 Szilard patented creating a neutron-based chain reaction in 1934 - although, as historian Alex Wellerstein explains, his ideas in the patent had some problems scientifically and would prove to be wrong in parts.
 In 1955, Szilard and Enrico Fermi jointly received the patent for a neutronic reactor.

 He publicly stated his opposition to using the bomb in war, though he wanted to develop weapons before Nazi Germany.
-He asked for a peaceful demonstration of the bomb before use in a petition meant to go to President Truman, though it never reached him.
+He attempted to avert the use of the bomb against Japan in a petition meant to go to President Truman, though it never reached him.

 After World War II, Szilard shifted gears from physics to molecular biology and helped to found the Salk Institute for Biological Studies.
 He continued his political activism, calling for international arms control, peaceful uses of nuclear energy, and improved U. S.-Soviet relations.
 He founded the Council for a Livable World, warning of the threat of nuclear war.